 The benefits of this Article are also subject to the provisions of Article 22 (Limitation on Benefits).
-Thus, if a resident of the other Contracting State is the beneficial owner of dividends paid by a U.S. corporation, the shareholder must qualify for treaty benefits under at least one of the tests of Article 22 in order to receive the benefits of this Article.
+Thus, if a resident of Poland is the beneficial owner of dividends paid by a U.S. corporation, that shareholder must qualify for treaty benefits under at least one of the tests of Article 22 in order to receive the benefits of this Article.